Home/Sectors/Health & Pharmaceuticals Lawyers in Kenya

 • Pharmaceutical commercialisation — distribution agreements, licensing, pricing compliance and supply-chain contracts.

-• Health insurance and NHIF — advisory on NHIF contracting, managed-care arrangements and insurance regulatory compliance.
+• Health insurance and SHIF — advisory on SHIF contracting, managed-care arrangements and insurance regulatory compliance.

 • Medical negligence and disputes — defending and advising on professional-liability claims and patient-rights disputes.